tarantool/doc/doc/book/admin/upgrades/upgrade_standalone.rst

 stopped and restarted on the target version.

 To upgrade **without downtime**, you need multiple Tarantool servers running in a replication cluster.
-Find detailed instructions in :ref:`Replication cluster upgrade <admin-upgrades_replication_cluster>`.
+Find detailed instructions in :ref:`Replication cluster upgrade <admin-upgrades-replication-cluster>`.

 Checking your application
 -------------------------